 Meanwhile, Nick had returned from Mexico with an extraordinary collection of footage, shot from the hip as we wandered around Oaxaca and later Cuernavaca, where we took part in a conference to mark the tenth anniversary of Illich’s death.
 The images that accumulated on camera were almost implausibly suggestive – from the men at work with sledgehammers, smashing up the sidewalk below the Hotel America, to the schoolchildren queuing to be led into an inflatable globe, to the graduation ceremony taking place in a university sports hall, where a gulf of empty floor separates the assembled parents from their offspring.

 All of this and more, Nick had stumbled across during those days.
 The puzzle was what to do with it all.
 And then he met the Mexican writer and artist Helen Blejerman, and their conversation became an exchange of stories, like letters read aloud, about memories from their childhoods in Mexico and Ireland.
-Together with the music of Nils Fram, Nick and Helen’s stories are woven together with the scenes from Oaxaca into a film essay, …as sure as the rain, released this autumn by Tao Films.
+Together with the music of Nils Fram, Nick and Helen’s stories are woven together with the scenes from Oaxaca into a feature-length film essay, …as sure as the rain.

-You can watch the trailer below – or head over to the Tao site to watch the film in full.
+You can watch the trailer below – or the whole film here.

 And if you watch closely, you may notice a hairy silhouette on the edge of the frame, or two tall white folks arm in arm in the middle of a Oaxacan street market; traces of the journey in which this film had its beginnings.
 It all seems a long time ago now.